kerspoon/MulCal/README.md

 Current Progress
 ----

-The text based version is almost complete for many things it works.
-It needs further testing for distribution.
+Version one is done.
+The command line calculator works - there are some known annoyances (see github:issues) but version one is complete.

 Requirements
 ----